cosmic-utils/observatory/README.md

 ## Installation

-To install, clone this repository and run the following command:
+To install, clone this repository and run the following commands:

 ```
+sudo just install-daemon
 sudo just install
 ```